Eryadu/Java_feb_2025/src/Mar15PolyMorAbstraction/readme.md

 1. abstract class [0-100%]
 2. Interface [100%]

--- Property of abstract
+## Property of abstract

--- It can contain abstract and non-abstract methods both under abstract class -- Abstract method does not have body
+-- Object can not be created for abstract class
--- Cannot create Object of abstract class
+-- abstract methods does not have body
--- if a class contains abstract method
+-- if a class contains abstract method, class must be abstract -- an abstract class may or may not have abstract methods...

-any non-abstract class inherit from abstract class , must impliment all abstract method
+-- if any class inherits from abstract class it must implement all abstract methods. any non-abstract class inherit from abstract class , must implement all abstract method

-## concrete methode opposite to abstract method
+## concrete methode(Have body) opposite to abstract method (Without body)